Meet Our Teaching Faculty

 Sharman Duran

 Sharman Duran, vocalist and keyboardist, has been performing jazz standards, Top 40, Soul, Rock, Pop, and Latin jazz in bands since 1976.
 She works with adults and students in 7th grade and older.
-Sharman teaches private lessons in voice and piano – in person or online.
+Sharman teaches private lessons in voice and piano at Fort Mason on Tuesdays, Thursdays, and Saturdays.

 Francesca Lee